HOME TABLE OF CONTENTS

 Who wrote the Bible?

 Most people take what they have been told all their life that the Bible is the spiritually inspired word of God.
+However, it is obvious that some of the inspiration has been modified to suit the purposes of man.
+A comparison of several versions of the Bible reveals differences in theology and basic concepts of man’s purpose and interactions with God.
 A quick look at the origins of the Bible from 4000BC through approximately 350AD provides information about who actually wrote down what was finally translated in 1611AD as the King James version.
-The Creation story, the Flood and the story of Abraham are all contained in the Sumerian tablets dating to 4,000 to 2,000BC and found in Nineveh, Iraq.
+The Creation story, the Flood and the story of Abraham are all contained in the Sumerian tablets dating from 4,000 to 2,000BC and found in Nineveh, Iraq in 1948.
 Moses lived around 1450BC.
 The actual Hebrew inscription of the Pentateuch did not start until around 500BC.
-The Septuagint (Torah) was formed by 70 rabbis around 200BC.
+The Septuagint (Torah) was formed by 72 rabbis around 200BC.
 Most of the New Testament was written between 30 and 100AD and circulated as letters among the different congregations for over 200 years.
-Constantine created "The Church" in 325AD by the First Council of Nicaea.
-Within 25 years, the Septuagint and letters were canonized (voted) into the Bible. ( Personal opinion - I don't think we can trust any congress of politicians, bishops approved by Constantine to help control the people, that would leave the Book of Enoch out of the Bible.
+The emperor Constantine created "The Church" in 325AD by the First Council of Nicaea.
+Within 25 years, a list of these letters and books, the Septuagint and letters, were beginning to be recognized as the Bible. ( Personal opinion - I don't think we can trust any congress of politicians and bishops approved by the emperor Constantine to help control the people that would leave the Book of Enoch out of the Bible.
 Jesus and the apostles studied and quoted it many times.)
-The Bible, written in Sanskrit, Hebrew, Coptic and Greek was translated into English by a group of 31 picked by King James in 1611.
-The rest of the Bible was discovered in 1948.
+The Bible, written in Sanskrit, Hebrew, Greek and Coptic was translated into English by a group of 31 picked by King James in 1611.
+The rest of the Bible was discovered in 1948 after most of their copies had been destroyed during the middle ages by the Church.
 (See description and lists below.)

 If you have ever played the "Telephone" party game, (whisper a message into the next person's ear until it has gone around the loop and compare the starting and ending messages) you can only imagine what happened to the scriptures when written from oral tradition 100's of years old, assembled and translated by politicians.
 Yes, the Scriptures' message IS the inspired word of God but, The Bible is the work of man with some convenient changes.